meliache/pre-commit-chktex/README.md

     rev: v0.2.0  # use the latest tagged version in the releases of this repository
     hooks:
       - id: chktex-conda  # install and use chktex via a conda

-      # - id: chktex-system  # alternative: uncomment to use system chktex
+      # alternative: use the following line to use the system chktex
+      # - id: chktex-system

+      # optional: By default the chktex-hooks runs over all TeX files.
+You can
+      # configure the hook to only run on your main TeX file.
+Then, I would also
+      # recommend setting the `CmdLine { --inputfiles }` option in your chktexrc
+      # to follow `\input` statements. files: ["main.tex"]
 ```

 As an ID use `chktex-conda` if you want to have ChkTeX to be automatically installed via `conda`[^1] into a dedicated environment or use `chktex-system` to use the conda-executable that is available system-wide.
 If you already have ChkTeX installed, the system-version requires less setup but it has the disadvantage of not being fixed to a specific ChkTeX version.
 If you have multiple contributors, they might use different ChkTeX releases. `chktex-conda` installs the exact version specified in the [environment.yml](environment.yml) file.